geniusworks/digital-archive-maker/docs/video_ripping_guide.md

 Notes:
 - Requires `ffprobe`/`ffmpeg` and `jq`.
-- If your MKV only has image-based subs (VobSub/PGS), extract and OCR to SRT first (e.g., Subtitle Edit), then you can either:
+- **Image-based subtitle handling**: If your MKV only has image-based subs (VobSub/PGS), the script will:
-  - Place the `.srt` next to the MP4 (players will pick it up), or
-  - Mux it with `ffmpeg -c copy -c:s mov_text`.
+  - Extract the subtitle files to a temporary location
+  - Provide clear instructions for manual OCR using Subtitle Edit
+  - You can use the `vobsub-to-srt` helper to create placeholder SRT files for immediate muxing:
+    ```bash
+    make vobsub-to-srt FILE=".backfill_ocr_12345.idx"
+    ```

 ## Preflight and troubleshooting
 The script now performs preflight checks and warns if helper tools are missing.
 If you see errors like `mmgplsrv` or `mmccextr` not found, create symlinks: